The Ancient Cities of the Silk Road Uzbekistan and Turkmenistan

 Day 02: Tashkent-Urgench Khiva

-Morning flight to Urgench and transfer to Khiva, Depending on the flight schedule, possibly half day sightseeing of Khiva city
+Morning flight to Urgench and transfer to Khiva, Depending on the flight schedule, possibly half day sightseeing of Khiva city.
+Overnight at hotel in Khiva.
+(BD)

 Day 03: Khiva City Tour